elastic/helm-charts/elasticsearch/examples/migration/README.md

   kubectl scale statefulsets my-release-elasticsearch-data --replicas=0
   ```
 * Wait for the cluster to be green again.
 * OK.
 We now have all data nodes running in the new cluster.
 Time to replace the masters by firstly scaling down the masters from 3 to 2.
-Between each step make sure to wait for the cluster to become green again.
-During this process we will always make sure to keep at least 2 master nodes.
+Between each step make sure to wait for the cluster to become green again, and check with `curl localhost:9200/_cat/nodes` that you see the correct amount of master nodes.
+During this process we will always make sure to keep at least 2 master nodes as to not lose quorum.
   ```
   kubectl scale statefulsets my-release-elasticsearch-master --replicas=2
   ```